Running a wildwater race

 - Changes to race safety due to weather/flooding etc.

 But in the main despite the plethora of forms etc. running a race can be relatively simple and enjoyable.
+If you need to refer to the rules – they can be downloaded below.

 British Canoeing also publishes some very comprehensive documentation, some of which is included or referred to in the WWR organisers’ documentation.
 None of the WWR Organiser guidelines are intended to replace any British Canoeing guidance or procedures.
 The WWR organiser documents aim to introduce issues and point the way to more detailed guidance if applicable and/or give some specific Wild Water Racing examples rather than some of the more generic British Canoeing documents.